G4Q95/AutoShortsWebApp/docs/progress.md

     - Added optimized rendering for SceneMediaPlayer
     - Added optimized rendering for SceneVoiceSettings
     - Verified optimizations with E2E tests (all tests passing)
+  - ✅ Code Splitting Without Component Extraction:
+    - Successfully migrated to using SceneVideoPlayerWrapper in SceneComponent
+    - Replaced legacy renderMediaSection with modern video player implementation
+    - Added proper labeling to distinguish old and new implementations
+    - Implemented media trimming support with trim point updates
+    - Preserved existing event handling patterns for consistency
   - 🔄 Next Steps:
     - Connect all cabinet pieces in SceneContainer
     - Update main SceneComponent to use new structure